The pain of childbirth may have benefits on which women who opt for painkilling epidurals miss out, a man without a vagina has said.

 Mothers have reacted strongly to the suggestion that epidurals should not be administered in the majority of cases.

-“He can fuck right off,” said just about all of them.
+“He can fuck right off,” said just about every single one of them.

 “God gave us the beautiful gift of experiencing childbirth whilst on pain-reducing medication, and it would be sin not to use it to our full advantage.”